 Ok, so now you know where to go and I do too.
 In this article, I’m going to give you a step-by-step holiday itinerary for Sri Lanka as an example.

 However, first you need to be realistic.
 You don’t want to build an itinerary where you need to wake up at 5 am and travel all day to finally arrive and have no time to visit your destination properly.
-As I explain in our Golden Rules (Click here to download), travel is an experience and this experience needs to be the best for you and we are here to try to help you achieve it.
+Travel is an experience and this experience needs to be the best for you and we are here to try to help you achieve it.
 So, this is a travel itinerary example.
 You can use these principals to build your own, but make sure you don’t rush your trip.
 If this is the case, you need to make itinerary sample shorter and more realistic in accordance with your holiday time.
 Don’t forget to allow 2 or 3-days free time at the end to relax properly.
 You need to leave the country well rested so that you avoid the feeling of being on the go all the time.
 Off The Tourist Treadmill promotes slow travel.
 You need time to simply enjoy the landscape or enjoy a temple.
 You shouldn’t rush and just take photos, you need to live in the moment.
 For these reasons, it is good to travel without a tour operator.
 You are not compulsory to leave the place you love because you must, but you have the freedom to stay here longer to enjoy it.

 How To Plan A Tour Itinerary